trueos/pcbsd/src-qt5/docs/controlpanel.rst

  Type in help <command> for information and usage about that command
-       help - This help file or the help for the specified command cronsnap - Schedule snapshot creation via cron cronscrub - Shcedule scrib via cron
+       help - This help file or the help for the specified command cronsnap - Schedule snapshot creation via cron cronscrub - Shcedule scrub via cron
         get - Get list of lpreserver options listcron - Listing of scheduled snapshots listsnap - List snapshots of a zpool/dataset